 Nar-Anon is a worldwide, non-profit organization designed to help people who are involved in relationships with a drug addict.
 Most people who are related to an addict or an alcohol in some form, need help to cope with the problems and stress.

-Nar-Anon is a free support group which helps wives, parents and friends of addicts.
+- It is a free support group which helps wives, parents and friends of addicts

 Many people come to Nar-Anon to get help in stopping someone else’s drug use.
 However, Nar-Anon, as a program, recognizes that the friends and families of drug addicts are often traumatized themselves, and in need of emotional support and understanding.

 The only requirement for membership is there be a problem of addiction in a relative or friend.
 Their recovery program is adapted from Narcotics Anonymous and uses the12 Steps and 12 Traditions.